Dixita-Hadagali/Online_book_store/README.md

 - : MySQL Workbench (optional)

-## FAQ
-**Question:1** Unable to Connect to Database?

-**Answer:** Please check you have installed the mysql correctly and have updated the correct db details in application.properties file.
-Also you can try doing maven clean install and force update the project and restart.
 <hr>

 Note:- Considering this as a Sample Project, we have not much considered of web security.